aisari/AutofocusSAR/README.md

 # AutofocusSAR

 Codes and dataset for machine learning-based Synthetic Aperture Radar (SAR) autofocus algorithms.
-Please see [AutofocusSAR Webpage](https://aisari.iridescent.ink/AutofocusSAR/).
+Please see  [AutofocusSAR Github](https://github.com/aisari/AutofocusSAR/) or [AutofocusSAR Webpage](https://aisari.iridescent.ink/AutofocusSAR/).  **Any commercial use is not allowed!**

 # Folder Description